Top Picks

 - Wheel marking scribes that trace an outer edge and mark a line or indent on a piece of wood

-Because scribes all work slightly differently it’s common you’ll need one of each type.
+Because scribes work slightly differently, you’ll commonly need one of each type.

 Common uses for a wood scribe

-While not used daily for most woodworkers, you’ll find a surprising number of jobs require a scribe.
+While only used daily for some woodworkers, you’ll find a surprising number of jobs require a scribe.

 Here’s where scribes are most commonly used: